D'Arcy J.M. Cain

 Source Code

-One of the functions that I personally find most useful - I use it in almost every program that reads free form input - is getline.c This function reads in lines of unbounded length and also compiles to a version that does comment processing.
+I have written some code that I have made available to others under a very liberal license - basically just promise not to say you wrote it.
+Here are some pointers.
+Some of these use local headers from cain.hOne of the functions that I personally find most useful - I use it in almost every program that reads free form input - is cgetline.c This function reads in lines of unbounded length and also compiles to a version that does comment processing and more.

 Another useful function is getarg.c which is a getopt replacement.
 The function xstrtok.c is a reentrant version of strtok(3).